 In addition, the assignment part may also be used to assign the sender address of a message, exception, reply or call to a variable.
 This is useful for one-to-many connections where, for example, the same message or call can be received from different components, but the message, reply or exception shall be sent back to the original sending component.

 For receiving operations using the any port from a port array construction (see clause 22.2.2), the assignment part may also be used to store the indices that identify the specific port instance where the receiving operation matched.

+If a receiving operation is used as a stand-alone statement, the @nodefault modifier can be placed before it to indicate that the implicit alt statement containing the operation as an alternative shall have the @nodefault modifier.

 EXAMPLE: